 Your expenditures will fall into two primary categories: those you seek to have the University pay for directly (such as an expensive piece of lab equipment or hiring workers) and those you will prefer (or be required) to pay yourself and then seek reimbursement.
 (For example, travel will have to be reimbursed, not paid in advance.
 Some small purchases, such as finding a book at a used book store, may be easier to handle as reimbursements.)

 For purchases you make on your own and seek reimbursement for, there are a couple of important things to keep in mind.

 • The University will not reimburse taxes.
 So either print out a copy of the University’s Tax Exempt Certificate to provide to the vendor or plan to make the purchase knowing that you’ll pay the tax yourself (which simply means you’ll have more start-up funding left to use later).

 • If you’re ordering anything to be delivered, always use the University’s address, not your personal address.
 To use your personal address just raises questions with auditors about whether it is actually something for personal use rather than a legitimate University expenditure.

-Always feel free to check with Alan or Joanne in advance if you have any questions about appropriateness of a planned expenditure.
+Always feel free to check with Jaclyn Novak or Joanne Caruso in advance if you have any questions about appropriateness of a planned expenditure.
 It’s better to ask beforehand than to presume reimbursement that may not be approved.

 CHSS rev 8/22/13